rsdoiel/antenna/planet.md

 date: 2025-07-17, from: RTÉ News

-A young boy from Limerick suffered fatal brain damage after choking on a cocktail sausage at his home three years ago, an inquest has heard.
+A four-year-old boy from Limerick suffered fatal brain damage after choking on a cocktail sausage at his home three years ago, an inquest has heard.

 <br>